MattiDragon/ExtendedDrawers/README.md

   * What's the best way to do this?

 ## Other Info
+### Incompatibilities with other mods
+There is a known incompatibility with the rendering engine of raw [Sodium](https://www.curseforge.com/minecraft/mc-mods/sodium).
+If you use [Sodium](https://www.curseforge.com/minecraft/mc-mods/sodium) you will need [Indium](https://www.curseforge.com/minecraft/mc-mods/indium) installed as well in order for this mod to work.
 ### Modpack permission
 You can use this mod in any modpack.
 ### Other websites